chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 footer: CHEF DAW, 2015
 slidenumbers: true

 ^ Style guide:
-use sketchnote yellow theme in Deckset
+Use sketchnote yellow theme in Deckset
+New Slides begin with  \n---\n
 Main sections are single hash.
 Sub sections are double hash.
 talking points are listed on the slides as + Additional concepts and detail are linked within the slides. see [Link Example](/linkexample.md) We create an agenda separately from this file as it changes with every session (which is ok).
 5 kinds of slides...
 Structure, Content, Activity, Concepts, Tools --> Each have a common layout and structure.
 Talking points are now visible on the slides.
-We dont refer to the slides, they're just backgrounds and the text wont distract.
+We don't refer to the slides, they're just backgrounds and the text wont distract.
 Also - it allows us to easily send out a PDF of the slides with some actual content.

 ![](pics/paint1.JPG)
 # [fit] DevOps Acceleration Workshop